sebastiannicolajsen/WorldSimulator/project/themes/week-1/readme.md

 # Description

 Nature is a wild place in many ways.
 There are many different kinds of animals living in many different habitats – some are barren, others are fertile and flourish with grass and plants.
 In the first theme, we focus on the sweet and simple; green grass and fresh rabbits.
 In our little world, plants and rabbits live in harmony; the rabbits eat a little grass here and there, have lots of cute offspring.
-At the same time, grass thrives symbiotically1 in this small limited world.
+At the same time, grass thrives symbiotically in this small limited world **[1]**.
 The rabbits enjoy freely digging holes and tunnels that spread across our little square patch.
 A quiet and calm cycle, where there is peace at night, for then the rabbits sleep in their small holes and tunnels; but who knows where they'll peek out the next morning?

 # Included input files